rose-collectionservices/digital-archives/Tier 1/Imaging/Internal_Drives.md

 **Connect drive, write blocker, and host computer:**
 1. Locate the correct write blocker and appropriate connectors in the write blocker kit.
 Use the associated Tableau card to look for what’s needed.
-2. Connect the write blocker to the drivewith both data cable and power cable.
+2. Connect the write blocker to the drive with both the data cable and power cable.
 3. If imaging an internal hard drive, use the Dr. Cool Multi Functional Router Cooler to elevate and cool the drive during the imaging process.
 4. Connect the write blocker to the host computer.